b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 field "Height" in their identity cards.
-If there are let's say 10 million adult men in Poland then roughly `jl round(10_000_000*0.025, digits=0)` (so `jl trunc(Int, 10_000_000*0.025/1000)` k) people are approximately my height".
+If there are let's say 10 million adult men in Poland then roughly `jl round(10_000_000*0.025, digits=0)` (so `jl trunc(Int, 10_000_000*0.025/1000)` k) people are approximately my height.
 Alternatively under those assumptions the probability that a random man from the population is as tall as I am (181 cm in the height field of his identity card) is ≈0.025 or ≈2.5%.